Rohanisamazing/bakery/README.md

 - After that make sure the server is live on its localhost and enjoy it.

-- Finally, the Data of the order will be visible on the backend on the PHP myAdmin server.
+- Finally, the Data of an order will be visible on the backend on the PHP myAdmin server.
+## Note

+Here is a Website Link to see the live demo Also Provided in About Section.
+- rohanisamazing.github.io/bakery/